OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 All of these elements can be documented as part of a 'lab notebook', and comes with an important implication: **The aspects of research that did not produce favourable results are just as important as those which do.**

+Here, the intersection of reproducibility and Open Science becomes centred around one thing: **Freedom and Liberation**.
+As [Frankenhuis and Nettle, (2018)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Frankenhuis%20and%20Nettle%2C%202018.pdf) describe, the practices of Open Science are liberating to individuals because they:

+1. Enable transparent and comfortable exploration of data;

+2. Reward quality, which is under our control, rather than outcomes, which are not;

+3. Reduce the demand for "positive" results required for career advancement;

+4. Cultivate a flexible and open mindset;

+5. Enable a more constructive and collaborative research climate; and

+6. Generates more accurate information that is ultimately more accessible.

 <br/>

+Therefore, one could easily argue that Open Science is aligned with concepts of academic freedom, by liberating individuals from the constraints of the closed system.

 ## Making Open Science part of your daily research workflow <a name="workflow"></a>